ColinGrime/CS-Brain-Trust/README.md

 ## [McMMO Horses](https://www.spigotmc.org/resources/mcmmohorses.46301/)

-This plugins adds new abilities to horses.
+This plugin adds new abilities to horses.
 You can claim, name, summon, and level up abilities for your horse.

 <details><summary>Skills</summary><p>